meloleo/UDAND-PROSPER/README.md

 # Readme - Prosper Exploratory Data Analysis

 ## Introduction
 This project uses Prosper Loan data, which includes information on 113,937 loans with 81 variables each.
-The aim of discovering whether there are correlations between a variable (or multiple variables) and a person defaulting on a short term loan.
+The overarching goal is to discover whether there are correlations between any variable (or multiple variables) and a person defaulting on a short term loan.

 ## Installation
 1. Clone my repository and the Udacity Intro to Machine Learning repository using Github Desktop or Terminal.